greggelong/langtonsAnt/README.md

  - if you have two ants starting in an oscillating configuration (either long or short),

- - Then take out one ant, leaving the other two wander for many hundreds of steps,
+ - Then take out one ant, leaving the other to wander for many hundreds of steps,

  - then add the second ant back in,